Back to tutorials

 5. Record Journal Files.
 This will allow you to move journal files to a central location for review.

 6. Company Help File.
-Add you company help URL here.
+Add your company help URL here.
 This will be linked to Tool 54.

 7. Report All Errors.
 Selecting this will report all Bonus Tools errors to the user.
 Deselecting will hide low priority Bonus Tools Errors.